Chrissy Teigen And John Legend Are Battling On Instagram And Celebrities Are Loving It

 “Such a good Instagram husband.
 Talk to Mauricio please,” she said.

-Celebrity photographer, who knows from a good Instagram photo, praised John’s skills, putting the triumphant cherry on the sundae.
+One celebrity photographer, who knows a good Instagram photo, praised John’s skills, putting the triumphant cherry on the sundae.

 “#goodinstagramhusband!
 I really laughed out loud,” he wrote.